 Proof.
 We need to verify that all conditions of a metric are satisfied.
 The identity of indiscernibles is easy.
-The triangle inequality is also trivial because the distance is defined as the minimum cost.
+The triangle inequality is also trivial because the distance is a transformation distance (see Section 3.3).
 We need to make sure that symmetry holds, however.

 This can be seen by considering an optimal edit sequence e with E(x, e) = y.
 We shall show that there exists an edit sequence f with cost(f) = cost(e) such that E(y, f) = x.